 As a Dance Department within a liberal arts institution we seek to integrate practice and theory in our course offerings and encourage students to explore both disciplinary depth and interdisciplinary breadth in the field of dance.
 Our dance technique/studio courses emphasize a kinesiologically sound, somatically based approach to training.
 We offer courses in Dance for majors and non-majors alike, and seek to develop our students' understanding of dance as a complex and multifaceted discipline.
 Dance majors (BA) may elect a disciplinary Dance Performance and Choreography major, or one of three interdisciplinary Dance major tracks: Dance Education, Movement Studies, or Theory and Performance Studies.
 The department also offers minors in Dance.
 Given our emphasis on Dance as a field that encompasses technique, theory, and creative practice we expect our faculty members to be excellent teachers and proficient artist/scholars who embrace the philosophies of liberal arts education.
 The Dance Department faculty is currently comprised of four tenured professors, one to two adjuncts, and part time accompanists and theater production staff.

-Application deadline is October 1, 2014, but we will continue to review applications until the position is filled.
+Review of applications will begin October 1, 2014 and will continue until the position is filled.
 Expected start date: July 1, 2015.
 Please send the following documents to Inter-folio's ByCommittee, which is free to applicants at this link http://apply.interfolio.com/25264

 Candidates of interest will be asked to submit graduate transcripts, videotapes/dvds of choreographic work, and/or further documentation of artistic/scholarly work through Inter-folio.
 Please do not submit additional materials unless requested.